Pointe shoe

-A pointe shoe (/pwæ̃t/, /pwɑːnt, pɔːɪnt/), also called a ballet shoe, is a type of shoe worn by ballet dancers when performing pointe work.
+A pointe shoe (/pwæ̃t/, /pwɑːnt, pɔːɪnt/), also referred to as a ballet shoe, is a type of shoe worn by ballet dancers when performing pointe work.
 Pointe shoes were conceived in response to the desire for dancers to appear weightless and sylph-like and have evolved to enable dancers to dance en pointe (on the tips of their toes) for extended periods of time.
 They are manufactured in a variety of colors, most commonly in shades of light pink.

 History

 Women began to dance ballet in 1681, twenty years after King Louis XIV of France ordered the founding of the Académie Royale de Danse.
 At that time, the standard women's ballet shoe had heels.
-Mid-18th century dancer Marie Camargo of the Paris Opéra Ballet was the first to wear a non-heeled shoe, enabling her to perform leaps that would have been difficult, if not impossible, in the more conventional shoes of the age.
+In the 1730s, dancer Marie Camargo of the Paris Opéra Ballet was the first to wear a non-heeled shoe, enabling her to perform leaps that would have been difficult, if not impossible, in the more conventional shoes of the age.
 After the French Revolution, heels were completely eliminated from standard ballet shoes.
 These flat-bottomed predecessors of the modern pointe shoe were secured to the feet by ribbons and incorporated pleats under the toes to enable dancers to leap, execute turns, and fully extend their feet.

 The first dancers to rise up on their toes did so with the help of an invention by Charles Didelot in 1796.
 His "flying machine" lifted dancers upward, allowing them to stand on their toes before leaving the ground.
 This lightness and ethereal quality was well received by audiences and, as a result, choreographers began to look for ways to incorporate more pointe work into their pieces.

 As dance progressed into the 19th century, the emphasis on technical skill increased, as did the desire to dance en pointe without the aid of wires.
 When Marie Taglioni first danced La Sylphide en pointe, her shoes were nothing more than modified satin slippers; the soles were made of leather and the sides and toes were darned to help the shoes hold their shapes.
 Because the shoes of this period offered no support, dancers would pad their toes for comfort and rely on the strength of their feet and ankles for support.